Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+* Fix - Only show website link when actually set.
+* Tweak - Added description to all fields.

 = 1.15.0 =
 * Added location/keyword option to recent jobs widget.
 * Added job-listings-start and job-listings-end.php templates for customisation the wrapping elements.